 Why is it Better Than Gypsum?

-5 POP Ceiling Designs from Livspace Homes
+5 POP Ceiling Design Ideas from Livspace Homes

-#1: Ceiling to Wall
+#1: Extended POP Design from Ceiling to Wall

-#2: Inverted Cove
+#2: Get a design with Inverted Cove

-#3: A Dash of Glamour
+#3: Add Dash of Glamour:

-#4: Plus Minus POP Design
+#4: Consider Plus Minus POP Design

-#5: Unique Box Designs
+#5: Try Out Unique POP Designs

 Want more false ceiling design ideas?
 Check out 10+ stunning false ceiling designs from Livspace.
 Wondering how our customers feel about working with Livspace?
 You can check out the Livspace reviews here!

 We love to hear from you!
 Write to us at firstname.lastname@example.org